StefanSan26/frankys-47f3b/content/pages/index.md

 ---
-title: Home
+title: Franky Sanchez
 has_intro: true
 intro_content: >-
-  Welcome to my Blog
+  Bienvenid@ a mi Blog
 intro_actions:
   - label: Learn More
     url: /about